 THE BOARD OF PUBLIC WORKS OF THE CITY OF AUBURN, NEMAHA COUNTY, NEBRASKA (BPW), met in regular session on the 14th of November, 2011 at the regular meeting place of the Board at the hour of 12:00 p.m.
 This meeting was held in open session as required by Chapter 84, Article 14 of Nebraska Statutes.

 Chairman Hahn called the meeting to order and requested roll call: Members present –Glenn, Hahn, Kubik, Snyder, & Wilson.

 Chairman Hahn announced this was an open meeting and information about open meetings was posted on the north wall of the Board Room.

 Chairman Hahn noted all Board Members have received a copy of the Agenda for this meeting.

-Accounting & Finance Manager (AFM) Melissa Sierks presented to the Board recommended sick leave bonuses to be paid to BPW employees.
-These bonuses are paid at ½ salaries for hours earned over the maximum accrued hours of sick leave per employee.
-The total dollar amount of the recommended sick leave bonuses for 2011 is $13,415.08.
-Member Glenn made a motion to approve payment to employees of sick leave bonuses in the amount of $13,415.08.
-Member Kubik seconded the motion.
-Roll call: those voting aye – Glenn, Hahn, Kubik, & Wilson.
+Accounting & Finance Manager (AFM) Melissa Sierks presented to the Board options for the inserter / stuffer that BPW staff utilized to mail the monthly billing statements to BPW customers.
+It was AFM Sierks’ recommendation that the Board approve the maintenance agreement on the current machine at a cost of $2,057.86 for the current renewal period.
+Member Glenn made a motion to approve payment of the maintenance agreement with Pitney Bowes for $2,057.86.
+Member Snyder seconded the motion.
+Roll call: those voting aye – Glenn, Hahn, Kubik, Snyder, & Wilson.
 Chairman Hahn declared the motion carried.

-Chairman Hahn asked for any objections or exceptions to the General Consent Items listed under Agenda Item #13.
-Motion was moved by Member Glenn, seconded by Member Kubik, the Board approve the General Consent Items listed below:
+Chairman Hahn asked for any objections or exceptions to the General Consent Items listed under Agenda Item #19.
+Motion was moved by Member Snyder, seconded by Member Glenn, the Board approve the General Consent Items listed below:

 a) Approve the previous meeting’s minutes and dispense with reading of same,